danielegasparri/span-gui/span/readme_span.txt

 ##################################################################################################
 ################################## List of operations you can perform ############################
-SPAN can perform many operations on the spectra
+SPAN can perform many operations on the spectra.

-WARNING: Except where clearly stated by the program, all the wavelengths of SPAN are given in nm, in air, and all the velocities are in km/s.
+WARNING: All the wavelengths of SPAN are given in A, in air, and all the velocities are in km/s.

 Here is a description of the functions: